 Handsets are getting more powerful all the time, but by 2020 don’t be surprised if your phone is as powerful as your current desktop computer.

 Already phones with 8GB of RAM are available, so we could easily be at 16GB by then, coupled with enormously powerful processors.

-Given the size of holographic, VR and 8K content much of it will likely be streamed over 5G rather than downloaded, but with the speed of 5G cloud use on our phones could go beyond just content storage and also be used to power apps and games, with the data essentially being run and processed on remote servers, then simply streamed to our phones over 5G.
+Given the size of holographic, VR and 8K content, much of it will likely be streamed over 5G rather than downloaded.
+However, with the speed of 5G, cloud use on our phones could go beyond just content storage and also be used to power apps and games, with the data essentially being run and processed on remote servers, then simply streamed to our phones over 5G.

 In theory, that could further level out performance between low and high-end handsets, since even cheap phones could offload computing tasks to remote devices, just as long as they can get a 5G connection.

 New form factors

 With all these changes to the functionality of phones, their forms are likely to change too.

 To make the most of AR and VR, phones might have extra cameras and sensors built in.
 Sony has suggested its next Xperia phones will include a “next generation camera experience” and that selfie-enabled AI may be on its way.